microsoft/AzureDevOpsDemoGenerator/CONTRIBUTING.md

 # Contribute to the AzureDevOpsDemoGenerator

+Welcome, and thank you for your interest in contributing to our Microsoft Cloud Workshop!

+There are many ways that you can contribute, beyond writing or coding.
+The goal of this document is to provide a high-level overview of how you can get involved.

 The Azure DevOps Demo Generator is a service which helps you provision projects.
 Now we have enabled feature to [build custom template](https://docs.microsoft.com/en-us/azure/devops/demo-gen/build-your-own-template?toc=/azure/devops/demo-gen/toc.json&bc=/azure/devops/demo-gen/breadcrumb/toc.json&view=azure-devops) and [provision your project](https://docs.microsoft.com/en-us/azure/devops/demo-gen/build-your-own-template?toc=/azure/devops/demo-gen/toc.json&bc=/azure/devops/demo-gen/breadcrumb/toc.json&view=azure-devops#provisioning-your-project-from-your-custom-template) using generated template, also you can share your template to community.

 ## How to contribute